For urgent consular assistance call

 While there have been no recent terrorist attacks in Albania, they can still happen.

-If there's an attack, leave the area as soon as it's safe.
-Avoid the affected area in case of secondary attacks.
+If there’s an attack, leave the area as soon as it's safe to do so.

 Terrorism is a threat worldwide.